 - Sucrose & Glucose & Fructose, Oh My!
 Uncovering Hidden Sugar in Your Food

 Maple syrup on pancakes, ripe bananas, and soft drinks are all foods that are tasty to us because of the sugar in them.
 But did you know there are different kinds of sugar?
 One food can have multiple kinds of sugar in it, and our bodies actually process the different types of sugars differently.
-In this science project, you will measure the concentration of two sugars, glucose and sucrose, in different foods and investigate how sucrose is converted into glucose with the help of an enzyme called invertase.
+In this science project, you will measure the concentration of two sugars—glucose and sucrose—in different foods, and investigate how sucrose is converted into glucose with the help of an enzyme called invertase.

 - Lactose, Sucrose, and Glucose: How Many Sugars are in Your Smoothie?

-Do you enjoy eating smoothies packed full of berries and other tasty fruits?
+Do you enjoy drinking smoothies packed full of berries and other tasty fruits?
 Or maybe you like drinking a creamy milkshake with peanut butter, chocolate, and bananas.
-Often, smoothies and milkshakes are tasty to us because of the sugar in them.
+Smoothies and milkshakes are often tasty to us because of the sugar in them.
 But did you know there are different kinds of sugar?
 Some ingredients in a smoothie can have more than one kind of sugar in them, and our bodies process each kind of sugar differently.
 In this science project, you will measure the concentration of three sugars (glucose, sucrose, and lactose) in common smoothie and milkshake ingredients by investigating how sucrose and lactose are converted into glucose with the help of digestive enzymes in your body.

 Linked diabetes careers help students, many of whom complete one of the above projects or other Science Buddies projects on nutrition, understand what it would be like to work in the diabetes healthcare arena:

 Hemophilia Science Projects

 This science project introduces students to the biology of blood clotting and helps them model and understand what happens in hemophilia: